Wences91/social_media_communities/README.md

 # Overview
-This repository includes all data processing for the work "*Identifying and characterizing social media communities: a socio-semantic network approach*".
+This repository includes all data processing for the work "*Identifying and characterizing social media communities: a socio-semantic network approach to altmetrics*".

 ## Authors
 * Wenceslao Arroyo-Machado